-In addition to research, the James Reserve supports and encourages training of new generations of scientists and citizens by providing hands on educational experiences studying the natural world.
-Students range from primary school to university levels and experiences range from one-day to multi-day outdoor class experiences.
-At this time, the Reserve does not provide docent services nor direct supervision of or instruction for visiting classes.
-Though the use of the Reserve is primarily for research and instruction, public workshops and meetings can also be arranged.
+In addition to research, the James Reserve supports and encourages the training of new generations of scientists and citizens.
+Our sites provide platforms for hands-on opportunities to study the natural world.
+Primary schools through universities bring classes to visit.
+Experiences range from one-day to multi-day outdoor class experiences.
+At this time, the reserve does not provide docent services nor direct supervision of or instruction for visiting classes.
+Public workshops and meetings can also be arranged.

-To meet the diverse uses of the James, we have modern classroom and meeting spaces with internet connections and projectors, teaching collections of local fauna and flora, field supplies, a weather station, trail system, and a reference library.
-The James Reserve can provide lodging for over 70 people in dorm-style housing (4 units).
-All units are heated and have fully equipped kitchens and bathrooms but no bedding is provided.
-If you plan to stay in the dorms, bring everything you need to camp but a tent, including a flashlight, pillow, sleeping bag, towel, toiletries, etc. A campground provides space for at least 15 additional guests (5-7 tents).
-There are presently no facilities at Oasis de los Osos; however, primitive camping is permitted and access to restroom facilities and refrigeration can be arranged.
+To meet the needs of the reserve’s diverse users, there are modern classroom and meeting spaces with internet connections and projectors, teaching collections of local fauna and flora, field supplies, a weather station, trail system, and a reference library.
+The James Reserve can provide lodging for over 70 people in four units featuring dorm-style housing.
+All units have heating, fully equipped kitchens, and bathrooms.
+A campground provides space for at least 15 additional guests (5-7 tents).
+There are no facilities at Oasis de los Osos, but primitive camping is permitted and access to restroom facilities and refrigeration can be arranged.